Italy and Austria pledge 'fluid' border during summer migrant surge

 There was no specific mention of the hotspots in the statement, but both countries did say there must be "an ambitious reform" of the EU's so-called Dublin rules, which require migrants to seek asylum in the state where they first enter the bloc.

-The EU executive presented a reform proposal for the asylum rules on Wednesday [nL5N1792YY].
+The EU executive presented a reform proposal for the asylum rules on Wednesday.

 (Additional reporting by Kirsti Knolle in Vienna, editing by Larry King)